gmetrixr/docusaurus-help/gmetri-help/pages/02-legal/01-privacy.md

 ## Contact Us

-For any questions or concerns regarding your privacy, you may contact us using the following details:
+For any questions or concerns regarding your privacy, including requesting for deletion of data, you may contact us using the following details:

 **Privacy Contact:** Sahil Ahuja

 **Privacy Contact Form:** https://g3d.in/privacy-contact-form